MatheusTraldi/FastLED_MovingSinglePoint/README.md

 # FastLED_MovingSinglePoint
-A simple aplication of the FastLED library using the Arduino IDE
+A very simple aplication of the FastLED library using the Arduino IDE

 Instal the library at https://github.com/FastLED/FastLED